19wolf/19wolf.github.io/resume-markdown-test.md

 ### Lucianna & Lucianna <time datetime="11-2009">November 2009</time><time datetime="02-2011">February 2011</time>

-#### Forensic Photographer- Photographed client injuries for presentation in court- Worked directly with the lawyer to ensure proper display of injuries
+#### Forensic Photographer- Photographed client injuries for presentation in court- Worked directly with the lawyer to ensure proper display of injuries
 #### Technical Support- Set up and repaired office computers, network, and printers- Worked with the lawyers and employees to understand company needs- Provided general IT assistance to employees

 ## Skills